-Not sure which bariatric procedure is right for you?
-Visit our Choosing a Procedure page for a side-by-side rundown of gastric band, gastric sleeve and gastric bypass.
+View our Choosing a Procedure chart for a side-by-side comparison of the gastric band, gastric sleeve and gastric bypass.

 New Jersey Bariatric Center® patients report better quality of life after LAP-BAND® surgery, including the improvement in diabetes, high blood pressure and sleep apnea.